medicalinformatics/MainzellisteSEL/README.md

 ## Release notes

+###1.5.0

+####New features:

+- The language of user forms can be set by providing the language code as URL parameter `language` (currently `de` and `en` are supported).
+- Date validation rejects dates in the future.

+####Bug fixes:

+- The host name provided by the `Origin` header was checked against the configured hosts even if it was the same host under which the Mainzelliste instance was running on, i.e. treating a same-origin request like a cross-origin request (reported by Benjamin Gathmann).
+- When creating an `addPatient` token, ID types were not checked when using data item `idTypes` (API version 2.x syntax) with declared API version missing or < 2.0.

+####Other changes:

+- Changed data type annotation for Patient#fieldsString and Patient#inputFieldsString to @Lob for portable mapping of unbounded character strings to appropriate database types.
 ###1.4.2

 Fixes an encoding error in German language properties file.
 This version can be skipped by users who do not use the HTML interface or use their own JSP files.